FatemaAhmedKhalil/kernel-graduation-project/Solution.md

 fi
 ```
 - Verifies if the provided input is a valid and existing file, If not the script exits with an error.
-- `realpath` Ensures that symbolic links are resolved, giving the absolute path.
-- `dirname` Extracts the directory part of the file path.

 ```bash
    # Extract the file extension and validate it